-Kourtney Kardashian Poses In Glamorous Light Blue Pantsuit in Hilarious ‘Gas Station’ Photo
+Kourtney Kardashian Poses In Glamorous Light Blue Pantsuit In Hilarious ‘Gas Station’ Photo

 “The fanciest gas station ever, fit for a queen,” another fan teased.

-“[M]oments before,” Addison Rae also commented, to which Kourtney responded,”[A]n unexpected run-in,” as fans liked both ladies’ comments, curious about the communication between the two.
+Fans liked both ladies’ comments and were curious about the communication between the two.

 TikTok influencer Addison and Kourtney have become fast friends lately, posting photos and videos together on their respective Instagram feeds.
 The two recently shared a fun, sparkling snap together, swinging on disco balls per Miley Cyrus’ MTV VMAs performance in the singer’s “Midnight Sky” truck that rode around Los Angeles after the show.